21 Travel Gadgets for Your Gap Year in New Zealand

 6. Universal travel adapter

 Not only are New Zealand’s plug sockets probably different than what you use back at home, but so are the plugs in other countries that you may visit on your way across the world.
-We suggest to invest in a universal adapter so you are covered wherever the travel bug takes you.
+We suggest investing in a universal adapter so you are covered wherever the travel bug takes you.
 If we were to be picky, we’d recommend one that has surge protection for extra security.

 This Onson Travel Adapter even has a couple of USB plugs on its sides.
 Handy!